YulioTech/django-nopassword/docs/settings.rst

 .. attribute:: NOPASSWORD_TWILIO_AUTH_TOKEN

     Account secret for Twilio

 .. attribute:: NOPASSWORD_NUMERIC_CODES

     A boolean flag if set to True, codes will contain numeric characters only (0-9).
 Default: False

+.. attribute:: NOPASSWORD_MULTIUSE_CODES

+    A boolean flag if set to True, allows codes to be used multiple times until the expiry is reached.
+Default: False

 Django settings used in django-nopassword
 +++++++++++++++++++++++++++++++++++++++++